Chapter 18:

 "Noooo!"
 Hiroki lunged, snatching Riku’s phone, his face burning with embarrassment.

-The video, titled “A Japanese middle schooler performing Deftones - Elite” by touhoumaycry345 (Riku’s account), had been uploaded to YouTube two years ago.
+The video, "A Japanese middle schooler performing Deftones - Elite" by touhoumaycry345 (Riku's account), was published to YouTube two years ago.
+The video had 30,000 views and a 1,023 likes to 32 dislikes ratio.
+The virality mortified him—he imagined people putting this video in another cringe compilation.

 "H-how… Where did you get this?!"
 Hiroki stammered, glaring at Riku.